Capture Tab: Icons and Elements in the Project Structure View

 Flash scan: For more information on Flash scans, see Flash Scans in the Orbis user manual.

-360° image, i.e. static HoloBuilder captures, see Capture 360° photos and create tours with the JobWalk App.
+Waypoint with a 360° image, i.e. static HoloBuilder captures, see Capture 360° photos and create tours with the JobWalk App.

 VideoMode capture, see VideoMode - A short overview in the HoloBuilder Help Center.